DataBiosphere/hamm-deploy/README.md

 The Storage Object In Use Protection means that PersistentVolumeClaims cannot be deleted while they are in use by at least one pod.

-### Persistent Volume Snapshots

-Kubernetes support for [snapshots](https://kubernetes.io/docs/concepts/storage/volume-snapshots/) is not yet part of the drivers GKE includes, and the disclaimers on the [driver github](https://github.com/kubernetes-sigs/gcp-compute-persistent-disk-csi-driver) are a little too strident for even me to think it's a good idea to start using them right now.
-But they look pretty sweet, when the time comes.
-It sounds like it might be in google beta in gke master 1.13 (we're on 1.12.5 now).

-Instead, we need to rely on ordinary Google Volume snapshot APIs.
-PersistentVolumes in k8s are just ordinary GCE Compute disks, so the same snapshot tools are available for them.
-The basic pattern we're going to have to follow for now is snapshotting the GCE disks underlying our PersistentVolumes, and if we ever need to restore from a snapshot, we'll need to create a GCE Persistent disk from the snapshot, then use the [instructions](https://cloud.google.com/kubernetes-engine/docs/how-to/persistent-volumes/preexisting-pd) to create a PersistentVolume from the disk.
-More details on the precise deployment process for snapshotted volumes is in the [persistent-volume-tests.md](/persistent-volume-tests.md).
-Note that the `protect` Storage class is _not_ applied to PersistentVolumes or PersistentVolumeClaims using terraform-supplied volumes--since k8s does not manage the volume, it does not try to clean them up.

 # The Init-Container Shuffle

 This version of the deployment process uses init containers.
 The startup process